 This position will be filled subject to budgetary approval.

-To apply, select “Apply Now” to be redirected to Academic Jobs Online to complete your application.
+To apply, click here and select “Apply” to be redirected to Academic Jobs Online to complete your application.
 Please submit the following: a cover letter, curriculum vitae, research and scholarship statement; teaching statement (including teaching philosophy, teaching experience, commitment to effective learning, concepts for new course development, etc.); commitment to diversity statement (including broadening participation, integrating multicultural experiences in instruction and research and pedagogical techniques to meet the needs of diverse learning styles, etc.); and sample articles or books.
 Additionally, please follow the instructions in Academic Jobs Online to direct three reference writers to submit letters of reference on your behalf.
 Screening of applicants will begin immediately and continue until the position is filled.
 Employment of the successful candidates will be contingent upon the successful completion of a pre-employment criminal background check.
 (Search # 493703)